 As the title suggests, this is not a book for the faint of heart.
-However, it is written by a white woman with experience in addressing race-related issues in the workplace.
+It is written by a white woman with experience in addressing race-related issues in the workplace.
 She attempts to discover why it is so hard for white people to talk about racial issues.
-The book is insightful, jarring, and convicting.
-It is not written from a Christian perspective.
+The book is not written from a Christian perspective.
 Diangelo is informed by Critical Race Theory, so readers need to be very discerning and cautious.
 But it still offers insight into how our culture thinks, and that is what makes this book helpful.

 If nothing else, the variety of these books – both in their tone and content – only serve to demonstrate the need for the church to keep engaging in this topic.
 I agree with Dr. John Perkins when he wrote:

 There is no institution on earth more equipped or more capable of bringing transformation to the cause of reconciliation than the church.

 May it be so…and soon.

 Mark Vroegop is the Lead Pastor of College Park Church in Indianapolis, and the author of a new book entitled Dark Clouds, Deep Mercy: Discovering the Grace of Lament.